At a Glance

 Areas of Study

 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

-APU’s music major prepares students to turn musical talent into a career.
-The music degree provides a solid foundation in music theory, practical musicianship, music technology, sight singing, and dictation.
+The Bachelor of Arts in Music provides a liberal arts approach to music theory, practical musicianship, music technology, sight singing, and dictation.
 These then provide a framework for advanced study in music history, choral and instrumental conducting, commercial music, and music literature.
-Students choose an emphasis for in-depth study in applied music (performance), music education, or music theory.
+Music students choose an emphasis in music theory or performance.

-Music majors also participate in musical ensembles, attend and perform in recitals, and take voice and piano classes, providing extensive, diverse musical experiences.
-Music majors leave APU ready to apply advanced musical knowledge to a career in music.
+B.A. in Music students also participate in solo and ensemble performances, attend and perform in recitals, and take voice and piano classes, providing extensive, diverse musical experiences.
+Additionally, students have the opportunity to intern with the Los Angeles/Hollywood music industry, local schools, and churches.
+Graduates leave APU ready to apply advanced musical knowledge to a career in music or graduate study.

 Is This Major Right for You?

 You’re a B.A. in Music major if you:

 - Want to share your passion for music with others.